jaylab-ctrl/Muzikal/README.md

 For the models, the metric used was *Accuracy*.

-We used Accuracy as measure because we do not want the model to wrongfully classify the genre, which when can cause problems when building recommendations systems.
+We used Accuracy as measure because we do not want the model to wrongfully classify the genre, which when can cause problems while building recommendations systems.

 | Model  | Accuracy|
 |-------------------|------------------	|